 In shipping, FCL means Full Container Load.
-Unlike LCL shipping, this means that will have entire container’s space to yourself and will not be sharing your container with other shippers.
+Unlike LCL shipping, FCL means that you have the entire container’s space to yourself and will not be sharing your container with other shippers.

-This, however, does not mean that you need to have enough cargo to fill the entire container.
-With FCL shipping, you may fill the container only partially, which is fairly common practice in the ocean freight industry.
+This, however, does not mean that you need to fill the entire container.
+With FCL shipping, you may fill the container only partially, which is a fairly common practice in the ocean freight industry.

-A partially full FCL shipment is often less expensive to ship because there is none of the consolidating and handling fees associated with loose cargo, as in an LCL shipment.
+A partially full FCL shipment is often less expensive to ship because there is none of the consolidating and handling fees associated with loose cargo like in an LCL shipment.

-The rule of thumb is, if you are shipping 6 standard pallets in a 20ft container or 12 standard pallets or more in a 40ft container, it might be more cost effective to ship your cargo via FCL shipping than LCL shipping.
+Generally, if you are shipping 6 standard pallets in a 20-foot container or 12 standard pallets or more in a 40-foot container, it might be more cost effective to ship your cargo via FCL shipping than LCL shipping.

-The shipper’s ability to pack and load a container, be it a 20-foot or a 40-foot, in an efficiently manner can reduce shipping costs significantly.
-There are specialized packing companies that can handle palletizing or construction of wood boxes.
+The shipper’s ability to pack and load a container in an efficient manner can reduce shipping costs significantly.
+There are specialized packing companies that can handle the palletizing or construction of wood boxes.

 You will need to secure and put your shipment onto pallets.
-A 20-ft container fits 10 standard pallets or 12 Euro pallets on the floor of the container, unstacked.
-And a 40-ft container fits 20 standard pallets or 24 Euro pallets, unstacked.
+A 20-foot container fits 10 standard pallets or 12 Euro pallets on the floor of the container, unstacked.
+And a 40-foot container fits 20 standard pallets or 24 Euro pallets, unstacked.